IRAN: THE BORDER LANDS

 Neighbours and (sometimes) Friends

-There is no specific evidence of contact between the peoples of China and the Iranians west of the mountains, that for the Chinese, marked the edge of the world.
+There is no specific evidence of contact between the peoples of China and the Iranians west of the mountains, that for the Chinese, marked the edge of the world, before the Han dynasty (206 BC - AD 220).
 Nevertheless, because Central Asia was home to numerous nomadic tribes - all with similar lifestyles - there was much cultural exchange between them - mostly concerned with weapons of war, of course.
 This probably explains why certain uniformities can be found in China and Iran from around 600 BC.
 But the mountains and the desert were a huge barrier against direct contact.

 The dreaded Taklamakan desert, a barrier between China and Iran.

 The Han emperor Wu (148 - 87 BC) sent a mission to the west, hoping to find an ally in the Yuezhi against the fearsome Xiongnu, their common enemy.
 Zhang Qian (Chang Ch'ien) was briefed to compile a report (which exists as a most valuable document).
 His mission failed: there was no alliance with the Yuezhi (who had just overrun Bactria and deposed the last Greco-Bactrian king) - but he could give the emperor details of the lands he'd visited, and of more distant ones.
 His report included information on Bactria (Ta-Hsia), Sogdia and the Parthians (An-hsi):

 The inhabitants of these kingdoms are poor in the use of arms, but clever at commerce.
 There are flourishing markets at Bactra [capital of Bactria] where all sorts of goods are bought and sold, carried from far and wide.